-Calling for just three ingredients, this version couldn’t be simpler.
-It doesn’t have the exact same texture as the original, but it does pack a sweet and flavorful punch that’s sure to cure any craving for the real thing!
-Plus, you’ll save yourself a trip to Disneyland.
+Calling for just three ingredients, this homemade Dole Whip couldn’t be easier to prepare.
+It doesn’t have the exact same texture as the original, but you can pipe it into a glass for a similar effect!
+Plus, you’ll avoid the long wait line at Disneyland.

 Any leftovers can be frozen in an ice cube tray, and used in smoothies later.

 - 1 1/4 cups almond milk (or orange juice)

 - 1 tablespoon honey (optional) *use Maple Syrup for a vegan dessert.

 - In a high-speed blender or food processor, combine the frozen pineapple, almond milk and honey, if using, then blend until a smooth, ice-cream-like texture is achieved.

 - For an authentic Dole Whip presentation, transfer the frozen dessert to a large plastic bag, and cut off the tip to create a piping bag.
 Pipe the pineapple whip into 4-6 dishes, and serve immediately!

 - Any leftovers can be frozen in an ice cube tray and used in smoothies later.

 Per Serving (1 of 4): Calories: 73, Fat: 1g, Carbohydrates: 19g, Fiber: 2g, Protein: 1g

 - If you make this recipe with orange juice instead of almond milk, you won’t need any added sweetener.
 My kids love it this way!